-The Case Officer advised scheme had been revised but this was a new application.
+The scheme had been revised but this was a new application.

 v.
 Enquired if the petitioner and applicant appreciated the position of the Planning Committee's starting point looking at the current application which was the end of the previous application and the reason for refusals.